darlanmendonca/minimalist/README.md

 [![Build Status](https://travis-ci.org/minimalist-components/webcomponent.svg?branch=master)](https://travis-ci.org/minimalist-components/webcomponent)
 [![Coverage Status](https://coveralls.io/repos/github/minimalist-components/webcomponent/badge.svg?branch=master)](https://coveralls.io/github/minimalist-components/webcomponent?branch=master)

-a draft(and refactor) of webcomponent, using only the necessary to run, and most uptodated apis, without fallbacks/polyfills.

-### starring

-- pure es6 (no transpile)
-- module exported only to npm (in commonjs)
-- unit tests
-- integration tests
+The architecture used by minimalist components

 ### study case

-a simple input text
+A simple input text, with getters and setters, and a animation in placeholder using CSS.
+The core is writed in a es6 class, and the components will be available in

+- HTML5 (custom elements)
+- Angular (directive)
+- React (component)
+- Vue (component)

+The target is implement a webcomponent using only javascript, and easiliy offer their to any framework or anyone.

-### demo
+### Demo

-access the url [minimalist-components.github.io/webcomponent](http://minimalist-components.github.io/webcomponent) (not available yet)
+The url [minimalist-components.github.io/webcomponent](http://minimalist-components.github.io/webcomponent) (not available yet)

-or clone this project and run locally.
-You need node and npm, just run these scripts
+At now, clone this project and run locally.
+You need `node` and `npm` only.

 ```sh
 # install dependencies